juan-m-vega/predicting_reddit_comment_engagement_using_natural_language_processing/README.md

 ### Data Collection:
 * Using web-scraping and Selenium, over 10,000 Reddit threads were collected in December, 2021 and early January 2022
 * The following features were collected from Reddit posts: Thread title, time since it was posted, subreddit, whether the post contained a video, whether the post contained an image, and the number of comments

+### (Running this project):
+Because the data were collected through web scraping during December 2021, please execute the following notebooks and do **not** execute the /web-scrapping-and-data-collection.ipynb notebook.
+This notebook was used to collect the data particular to this project.
+Hence, the project findings are specific to the dataset already collected and stored [here](https://reddit-posts-webscraping.s3.amazonaws.com/web_scrapping_results.csv).
+The remaining notebooks use the data already collected:
+* text-data-exploratory-data-analysis.ipynb
+* nlp-modeling.ipynb

 ### Exploratory Data Analysis